Blog Weight Loss 60 Day Weight Loss Challenge For A Dramatic Body Transformation

 See also

-An interesting thing about weight training exercises is they activate hormonal responses that enhance body-fat burning.
-A study by the University of North Texas revealed a significant increase in such beneficial hormones as growth hormone and testosterone (17).
+An interesting thing about weight training exercises is they activate hormonal responses that enhance body fat-burning.
+A small older study by the University of North Texas revealed a significant increase in growth hormone and testosterone with kettlebell training in resistance-trained men (8).

 Sleep Long Enough